wigasper/cvat-kanban/README.md

 ## Installation

 Currently, only a development deployment is supported.
-This is intended for use in a production environment.
+This is not intended for use in a production environment.

 ```bash
 # clone the repo, set up .env